septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 </div>

-These parameters define whether SPARTN data logging is to be performed from the SPARTN data source (MQTT or LBand) or from the receiver status information via NMEA or SBF (Septentrio Binary Format) message types.
+These parameters define whether SPARTN data logging is to be performed from the SPARTN data source (MQTT or L-Band) or from the receiver status information via NMEA or SBF (Septentrio Binary Format) message types.

 ### Serial communication parameter list